coreos/docs/running-coreos/cloud-providers/interoute/index.md

 > createEgressFirewallRule networkid=e9e1220b-76c8-47cd-a6c2-885ffee49972 protocol=all cidr=0.0.0.0/0
 ```

-Note that allowing traffic from any iP is not a good practice.
+Note that allowing traffic from any IP is not a good practice.

 So finally my VM is set up for me to connect to it, using the 'ipaddress' found from the listPublicIpAddresses command and specifying the private SSH key file to match the public key which I registered in VDC.
 Type this ssh command into a terminal: